Swedish services regulations through the Point of Single Contact

 Do you want to provide services within the EU and need to find out which national rules apply?
 The Point of Single Contact provides you with information on national rules.
 You can also apply for a permit, submit a registration or find the responsible authorities.

-Companies established in one EU country have the right to provide their services in all EU countries.
-They have the right to establish themselves permanently in another member state, for example, through a subsidiary or a branch.
-They may also provide their services for a shorter period or to offer their services online.
+Companies established in one EU country have the right to provide their services in all EU countries, for example by providing their services during a short period of time or by offering services online.
+They also have the right to establish themselves permanently in another EU country.

 Each EU country provides assistance to companies in the services sector through so-called Points of Single Contact.